-Global Climate Change (GCC) is considered one of the most serious threats to the sustainable development of small island states (SIDS) in the Caribbean and the projected impacts are expected to be devastating.
+Global Climate Change (GCC) is considered one of the most serious threats to the sustainable development of SIDS in the Caribbean and the projected impacts are expected to be devastating.
 The main impacts of climate change identified for Saint Lucia include changes in precipitation patterns manifested in longer dry spells (droughts), excessive rainfall (flooding, landslides), more intense storms, increased hurricane intensity, excessive heat and storm surge, especially due to hurricane activity, with storm surges expected to exacerbate with sea level rise.
-Climate change projections and summary for Saint Lucia, adapted from the Fourth Assessment Report of the IPCC are included in Appendix xx in the Annex.
+Climate change projections for Saint Lucia have been prepared by the Climate Studies Group of the University of the West Indies (UWI) are based on regional climate change models.
+Predictions include a decrease in annual rainfall; increase in frequency of Category 4 and 5 hurricanes from 1.4 to 3-4 per year by 2025; more severe droughts; despite less rain overall, more rain during storms; among others.